 If you're looking for the best mouse for office use on a budget, we recommend the Logitech M720 Triathlon.
 It offers many of the same features as our top pick, the Logitech MX Master 3S, but it doesn't have the same premium-quality feel.
 It has a right-handed, ergonomic shape with a small thumb rest, a gesture button, and three side buttons, the third of which switches between paired devices by default.
 It has a rubberized coating for added grip and is well-suited for a range of hand sizes.
 It connects wirelessly with its USB receiver or via Bluetooth, and you can pair it with up to three devices simultaneously.
 It uses a single AA battery for power and has an advertised battery life of up to 24 months.
-The scroll wheel also unlocks for free scrolling and has left and right tilt buttons.
+The scroll wheel also has a free-scrolling mode and left and right tilt inputs.

 If you're looking for something much cheaper and simpler, check out the Logitech M100.
 When shopping for this mouse, you may notice a very similar-looking model called the Logitech B100.
 They're the same mouse; the only difference is that the B100 has different packaging aimed at a business audience.
 Overall, this mouse is very inexpensive but isn't flimsy.
 However, the plastic doesn't feel as high-quality as that used on the other Logitech mice on this list.
 As far as controls go, there are two primary click buttons and a basic scroll wheel.

-If you're looking for a work mouse that you can use on trains, between meetings, or anywhere else, we recommend the Razer Pro Click Mini.
+If you're looking for a work mouse that you can use on trains, between meetings, or just at different desks, we recommend the Razer Pro Click Mini.
 It's a portable option thanks to its compact, symmetrical shape, making it easy to slip into laptop bags or even your pocket.
 It feels very sturdy, and its scroll wheel has both left and right inputs and a free-scrolling mode.
 You can connect it wirelessly with a USB receiver or via Bluetooth and pair it with up to four devices simultaneously.
 It also has a lengthy advertised battery life of up to 465 hours when using two AA batteries.
-This mouse also has great sensor performance and click latency, so it can do double duty as a compact gaming mouse when you're finished working.
+This mouse also has surprisingly good sensor performance and click latency compared to other options, so it can do double duty as a compact gaming mouse when you finish working.

 Jan 03, 2023: We've gone through this article and confirmed all recommendations are the best picks for each category at this time.